Contact information

 BSc (Hons), DClinPsy, DPhil

-I am a Clinical Research Fellow at the Department of Experimental Psychology, University of Oxford and Honorary Associate Professor at UCL.
-I am also an Honorary Clinical Psychologist at Oxford Health NHS Foundation Trust.
+I am an Associate Professor and MRC Clinician Scientist Fellow here at the Department of Experimental Psychology and I am a member of the Senior Leadership Team for the Oxford Centre for Emerging Minds Research.
+I am also Honorary Associate Professor at UCL and an Honorary Clinical Psychologist at Oxford Health NHS Foundation Trust.

-My work is focused on improving our understanding and treatment of adolescent anxiety disorders, with an emphasis on cognitive approaches.
-A particular focus is social anxiety.
+I lead the CAMY team (Cognitive and behavioural Approaches to Mental health in Young people).
+Our work is focused on improving the understanding and treatment of common mental health problems in young people, with an emphasis on cognitive behavioural approaches.
 To do this, I use a broad range of methods, including experimental and prospective methods, meta-analysis, and clinical trial designs.
+You can find more information about our team's work on our university webpage here and on our website here.

-My work is or has been supported by the Medical Research Council, the Wellcome Trust, and the NIHR.
+My work is or has been supported by the Medical Research Council, the Wellcome Trust, the NIHR, the Medical Research Foundation and the Paul Foundation.
 Previously, I worked as a Clinical Psychologist at National & Specialist Child & Adolescent Mental Health Services (CAMHS) at The Maudsley Hospital, London.
 I teach and train on a number of national training courses, including Doctorate in Clinical Psychology (DClinPsy) and CYP-IAPT courses.
-I am on the advisory board of JCPP Advances and the Journal of Child Psychology & Psychiatry.

 Recent publications